brushing-git/Fitting-Distributions-Project/README.md

 $\mathcal{U}(-8.36011 14.7523)$ | -31403.697027089074 | 0.0 | 0.0 | 1.91125...e-315 | $\mathcal{N}$ -724.66654471, $Exp$ 187116.59814487
 $Exp(0.36986985)$ | -218520.29517196323 | 0.0 | 0.0 | 0.0 | $\mathcal{N}$ -187841.26468958, $\mathcal{U}$ -187116.59814487

 Other results were similar, with most tests agreeing on models for the generating distributions.
-A table of results can be found in .
+A table of results can be found in [tables.pdf](tables.pdf).

 ## Discussion